 with the GCOS implementation plan to be provided by the GCOS secretariat for that session.

-decision 11/CP.13, revised UNFCCC reporting guidelines on global climate change
+11/CP.13, revised UNFCCC reporting guidelines on global climate change observing system

 on systematic observations.
 Such reports are provided by Annex I Parties in

 conjunction with their national communications and on a voluntary basis by non-Annex I

 At SBSTA 27 (Bali, December 2007), Parties welcomed the

 progress reports by the GTOS secretariat on the assessment of the status of the development